About

 Counselor Profiles

-Patty Flood has worked in public and private education for over 30 years with the last 21 years as a middle school and high school principal, where she was responsible for various tasks.
-Seeing the need to improve her counseling skills she earned a Master of Arts in Human Services Counseling (2021), preceded with a Doctorate in Educational Leadership (2015).
-She is currently enrolled in a Master of Arts program for Clinical Mental Health Counseling for licensure.
-Additionally, Patty is taking courses with The Gottman Institute for marriage counseling to strengthen her working knowledge about couple’s counseling.
-Her area of interest is in cognitive behavioral therapy and strength-based counseling.
-She counsels individuals and couples over the age of 18.
-There are three ways to schedule an appointment with Patty Flood.
-To schedule an appointment, call 717.267.4357 or email her at pfloodcouns[email protected], or within this website under the “Contact” tab.
+Patty Flood brings over 30 years of experience in both public and private education, primarily as a middle and high school principal for the past 21 years.
+Recognizing the importance of enhancing her counseling skills, she pursued a Master of Arts in Human Services Counseling in 2021, following her completion of a Doctorate in Educational Leadership in 2015.
+Currently, she is completing a Master of Arts in Clinical Mental Health Counseling for licensure.
+Alongside her academic endeavors, Patty is augmenting her expertise in marriage counseling through courses with The Gottman Institute.
+Her specialization lies in cognitive behavioral therapy and strength-based counseling, and she provides counseling services for couples aged 18 and above.
+To schedule an appointment with Patty Flood, call 717.267.4357 or email her at [email protected], or within this website under the “Contact” tab.

 Therapeutic Approach